carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 **Adam**

 Here we picked one of the most common optimizers demonstrated to work well for most tasks, the **Adam** optimizer.
-Similar to activation functions, the choice of optimizer depends on the problem you are trying to solve, your model architecture, and your data.
+Similar to other hyperparameters, the choice of optimizer depends on the problem you are trying to solve, your model architecture, and your data.
 Adam is a good starting point though, which is why we chose it.
 Adam has a number of parameters, but the default values work well for most problems so we will use it with its default parameters.

 It is defined by the `keras.optimizers.Adam` class and takes a single parameter `learning_rate=0.01`

+**Learning rate** is a hyperparameter that determines the step size at which the model's weights are updated during training.
+You can think of like the pace of learning for your model because it's basically how big (or small) a step your model takes to learn from its mistakes.
+Too high, and it might overshoot the optimal values; too low, and it might take forever to learn.

+The learning rate may be fixed and remain constant throughout the entire training process or it may be adaptive and dynamically change during training.

 The [optimizer documentation] describes the optimizers to choose.
 A couple more popular or famous ones include: